Gain business management know-how plus the skills to analyse facts and figures: a powerful combination.

 About this course

-We’ll equip you to thrive in the complex, diverse world of modern business management.
+We’ll equip you with the knowledge and skills to thrive in the complex, fast-moving world of modern business management.

-You’ll work in real time with industry-standard subscription data from Bloomberg.
-And you’ll be able to take specialist modules in financial reporting, management accounting and auditing.
+You’ll work in real time with industry-standard Bloomberg data, developing the analytical expertise employers demand.
+You can also tailor your studies with specialist modules in financial reporting, management accounting and auditing.

 Our Business School also holds independent accreditations (including AMBA and AACSB) that are held by fewer than 2% of the world’s 12,000 business programmes.
 That places us, and you, in an exclusive club.